 If so, he’s probably suffering from itchy and irritated skin or even various skin diseases.
 This is a common problem that can cause immense distress for a dog, so it shouldn’t be ignored.
 After all, you do not want to end up saying, my dog is itchy and now I am too!

-There are many reasons why you might find your dog with itchy skin thanks to issues like dog dry skin.
-While the eight below are amongst the most common, you should discuss excessive scratching, licking, or chewing with a vet.
-Especially if you see that your dog scratches its mouth.
+There are many reasons why you might find your dog with itchy skin.
+Are you wondering why my dog is constantly scratching and biting himself and losing hair.
+Below are eight common reasons why your dog is itching but you should also discuss excessive scratching, licking, or chewing with a vet.
+Especially if you see that your dog scratches its mouth, is losing a lot of hair or has sores.

 It’s often obvious if a dog has dry skin, as there will be white flakes, cracked skin, and itching.
 Your dog will also probably scratch whenever he’s touched.

-Food and skin allergies are a common cause of itchy skin in dogs.
+Food and skin allergies are common causes of dogs with itchy skin.
 Unlike humans, who sneeze or get a runny nose during a mild allergic reaction, dogs often suffer from itchy skin.

 The surprising thing about a food allergy is that it can develop at any time.
 A dog that’s always been fed the same type of food can suddenly develop an allergic reaction, as it’s repeated exposure that causes the immune response.

-Constant itching can also be caused by environmental triggers, such as pollen, dust mites, and mold.
-Unlike food allergies, these allergies may cause scratching at specific times of the year.
+Constant skin itching in dogs can also be caused by environmental triggers, such as pollen, dust mites, and mould.
+Unlike food allergies, these allergies may cause dog scratching only during specific times of the year.

 Mites are another common parasite that can affect a dog’s skin.
 Unlike fleas, they are microscopic so can’t be seen by the naked eye.
 Their effects are often more noticeable, however, as mites cause severe itching, hair loss, sores, and inflamed skin (this is a condition known as mange).

-On a related note, ticks may cause scratching of a specific area.
-Make sure you remove both the head and body at the same time, otherwise it could cause an infection.
+On a related note, ticks may cause a to dog to scratch in a specific area.
+Make sure you remove both the head and body at the same time.
+Otherwise, it could cause an infection.

 Anxiety or Stress